Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Great question!
 A lot of people get the two confused, but it's really simple to understand once you know the difference.

-Starter, on the other hand, is the active portion of your sourdough.
-The wild yeast and bacteria feed on the newly added flour and water at each feeding, consuming the energy and producing carbon dioxide, giving it (and your baked goods) a rise.
-You'll typically want to use your starter at peak rise to bake bread and other goods that need to rise, such as pizza dough or focaccia.
+Starter, in contrast, is the active portion of your sourdough.
+Each time you feed it with fresh flour and water, the wild yeast and bacteria consume the energy and produce carbon dioxide, which causes it (and your baked goods!) to rise.
+You'll usually want to use your starter at its peak rise to bake bread and other goods that require leavening, such as pizza dough or focaccia.

 If you're still confused, read more about it here: Sourdough Starter vs. Discard | What is the Difference? | Gluten-Free Sourdough

-Where to Store an Established/Active Gluten Free Sourdough Starter:
+Where to Store an Active Gluten-Free Sourdough Starter

 For frequent bakers:

-- Want to bake bread or baked goods that require rise time two or more times a week?
+- Planning to bake bread or other risen baked goods two or more times a week?

-If you're this type of baker, I recommend always leaving your starter out at room temperature on the counter.
-Note: To reduce flour usage and cost, you may want to keep a smaller starter (50g or less) on the daily and then feed two large feeds (150g or more) before baking.
+If you bake this often, I recommend keeping your starter at room temperature on the counter.
+To save on flour and costs, consider maintaining a smaller starter (50g or less) daily, then giving it two larger feeds (150g or more) before baking.

 For infrequent bakers:

-- Want to bake bread or baked goods that require rise time once a week?
-Maybe you don't even know when, maybe once a month?
+- Want to bake bread or other rise-time baked goods once a week?
+Or maybe just occasionally, even once a month?

-Where to store Gluten-Free Sourdough Discard: Do I have to do anything to maintain it?
+Where to Store Gluten-Free Sourdough Discard: Do I Need to Maintain It?

-If you have more discard than you can use up, you can also freeze it for later use.
-Just make sure it's completely defrosted before using it in a recipe.
+If you find yourself with more discard than you can use, you can freeze it for later.
+Just be sure to let it fully defrost before using it in a recipe.

-Can I turn a traditional wheat sourdough starter gluten-free by switching flours?
+Can I make a traditional wheat sourdough starter gluten-free by switching flours?

-Were you just diagnosed with Celiac Disease and can no longer ingest wheat?
-In this case, I highly recommend starting over with all new gluten-free flours.
-It's not worth it to risk ingesting any amount of gluten.
-It only takes about two weeks to make a starter, so you'll be baking bread again in no time.
+If you've been diagnosed with Celiac Disease and can no longer consume wheat, I highly recommend starting from scratch with all gluten-free flours.
+It’s not worth the risk of gluten contamination, even in small amounts.
+The good news is that it only takes about two weeks to establish a gluten-free starter, so you’ll be back to baking in no time!

 Troubleshooting: